deNBI/SimpleVMdeKCD/part1.md

 5. Optional: Modify the URL path for VSCode.
 You will access VSCode via this URL.
    ![](./figures/resenv_url.png)
-6. Grant access to the workshop organizers (Peter Belmann, Sebastian Jünemann).
+6. Grant access to the workshop organizers (Peter Belmann, Nils Hoffmann).
    This way these members get ssh access to your VM and can help you in case something does not work as expected.
    ![](./figures/additional_users.png)